 - The course is directed by UST Art History Department faculty members, Dr. William Barnes and Dr. Craig Eliason who have extensive experience in London.

-• Visit cultural sites throughout London, including St. Paul’s Cathedral, the National Gallery, Tate Modern, the British Museum, Westminster Abbey, Hampton Court Palace, and the Victoria and Albert Museum as well as contemporary artists' studios.
+- Visit cultural sites throughout London including the Tower of London, St. Paul’s Cathedral, King’s Cross Train Station, Tate Britain, the British Museum, Westminster Abbey, and the Victoria and Albert Museum.
+The course also includes a day excursion to Oxford.

 This course will allow students to gain a broader understanding and appreciation of art and material culture in relationship to society.
 Students will learn to apply art-historical knowledge and skills to solve the problems that real-world art historians face, such as the ethics of collecting and displaying art objects.
 Our studies will allow us to examine structures of power and their impact on the creation and consumption of works of art, all while experiencing London as a diverse, multicultural city.

 January 5-27 Lectures, discussions and site visits in and around London